What you need to know

 - First, you must serve a no-claim period.
 This is the length of time from when you buy your policy to when you become eligible for benefits.
 Typically, this is six months.
 During this no-claim period, your employer cannot give any indication that redundancies or closures may occur, otherwise the redundancy cover is void.

 - There's also a waiting period.
 This is the length of time from when you lose your job to when you can claim benefits.
 The waiting period is typically 28 days.
 That means if you bought your policy today, you would have to be safely employed for at least six months, with no indication that your employer is planning to make redundancies before your policy has value.

 💡 Also important to know: Claiming income protection benefits in the event of redundancy will impact your ability to claim welfare payments from Centrelink.

-If you have income protection insurance, you should be able to claim on your policy if you catch COVID-19 and are out of work for a while.
+- Yes.
+There are no exclusions for epidemics or pandemics in income protection policies.
+That means, as long as you meet the other conditions laid out in your policy, you'll be able to claim on your income protection insurance if COVID-19 stopped you from earning a living.
 Even if you buy a policy today, it's likely you'll still be covered for COVID-19 if you catch the disease in a few weeks.